Chapters of 2 Maccabees: Chapter 11

 Chapter 11 describes an expedition to Judea led by the regent Lysias, the guardian of young king Antiochus V. Lysias leads an army of 80,000 men, all of his cavalry, and 80 war elephants to restore Seleucid control of Jerusalem.
 Judas and the Jews pray to God for deliverance and for him to send an angel to defend Israel.
 A mysterious horseman in white garments and golden weapons appears near Jerusalem to aid Judas's army.
-The Battle of Beth Zur results; the Maccabees and their heavenly ally win a resounding victory, killing 11,000 soldiers and 1,600 cavalrymen.
+The Battle of Beth-Zur results; the Maccabees and their heavenly ally win a resounding victory, killing 11,000 soldiers and 1,600 cavalrymen.
 Lysias and his expedition are forced to shamefully retreat.
 Lysias, not being a fool, realizes that the Hebrews are invincible, and negotiates to end hostilities.
 Several documents are then provided of negotiations conducted by the Jews in this period after Lysias's defeat.
 They show promises to end Antiochus IV's decrees forbidding traditional Jewish practices and the offer of a conditional amnesty.
 The final document is of negotiations with the Roman Republic for a possible alliance.

-2 Maccabees describes an expedition by Lysias to Judea and places it after the cleansing of the Temple.
-It is possibly the same expedition that is described in Chapter 13.
-In contrast, 1 Maccabees includes two separate expeditions by Lysias that both stop by Beth-zur, but one before the cleansing of the Temple in 164 BCE, and the other is after the cleansing of the Temple in 162 BCE.
-Whether the epitomist is claiming there was only one expedition, or if he is claiming that there were two expeditions that both took place after the cleansing of the Temple, there is out-of-order sequencing going on where this passage describes the pre-cleansing campaign despite being placed later, or the epitomist simply made mistakes and conflated separate events across both campaigns into one narrative, is disputed.
+The expedition by Lysias to Judea after the cleansing of the Temple in this chapter is possibly the same expedition that is described in Chapter 13.
+In contrast, 1 Maccabees includes two separate expeditions by Lysias that both stop by Beth-Zur, but one before the cleansing of the Temple in 164 BCE, and the other is after the cleansing of the Temple in 162 BCE.
+It is disputed whether the epitomist is claiming there was only one expedition; that he thought that there were two expeditions but that both took place after the cleansing of the Temple; that there is out-of-order sequencing going on where this passage describes the pre-cleansing campaign despite being placed later; or that the epitomist simply made mistakes and conflated separate events across both campaigns into one narrative.
 The mention of 80 war elephants matches what Josephus said of Lysias's second expedition, suggesting that this account is perhaps mostly based on the second expedition.
 However, several of the later documents make more sense for happening after the first expedition.

-As usual, the depiction of the battle at Beth Zur is not given much credence, and the troop numbers are wildly exaggerated—feeding such a gigantic group would have been impossible.
+As usual, the depiction of the battle at Beth-Zur is not given much credence, and the troop numbers are wildly exaggerated—feeding such a gigantic group would have been impossible.
 Daniel R. Schwartz suggests that Chapters 10 and 11 might have come from some secondary source other than Jason of Cyrene's history, explaining why they seemingly duplicate material seen elsewhere.